Welcome to Ormesby Primary’s ‘Foundation Stage’

 We believe that the Early Years Foundation Stage (EYFS) is crucial in securing solid foundations that children are going to continue to build upon.
 We aim for children who enter our EYFS to develop physically and verbally, to develop thinking skills and grow in confidence and social ability.

 The children learn in a supportive, safe environment where risks can be made, where we learn through occasionally failing, and success is always celebrated.
 We want children to leave reception able to voice their own ideas, value the opinions of others and be able to listen and respond appropriately.
+By working in this way, this helps build resilience in our pupils and prepares them for moving on to Key Stage One.

 It is our intent to work in partnership with parents to encourage confident, happy and independent learners.
 We want to give our children lots of opportunities, to enable them to recognise what is out there for them, locally, in the community and in the wider world.
 It is our intent to build upon their prior learning and experiences from home.
 Providing quality hands on learning through play, promoting positive attitudes and behaviour for all children.